2023 Best Psychology Schools in Michigan

 While working on their degree, psychology majors at Michigan State accumulate an average of around $26,564 in student debt.
 This translates to an average monthly loan payment of $396, based on a 10-year repayment plan.

 A rank of #5 on this year’s list means Alma College is a great place for psychology students.
-Located in the town of Alma, Alma is a private not-for-profit school with a small student population.
+Located in the town of Alma, Alma is a private not-for-profit college with a small student population.

 The average amount in student loans that psychology majors at Alma take out is $26,500.